John Leguizamo fine-tunes his new musical ‘Kiss My Aztec!’

 The show travels back to the 16th century, as a group of Aztecs lead the resistance against Spanish invaders.
 With a fierce female warrior at the helm and a not-so-fierce clown in tow, they mount a scrappy attack, and get entangled with royalty, colonizers, pop stars, even puppets.

-The music and lyrics — by Benjamin Velez and David Kamp — fuse salsa, gospel, hip-hop, funk and merengue, as well as some flamenco and paso doble for the Spaniards.
-The choreography is by Maija García.
+The music by Benjamin Velez — with lyrics by Velez, David Kamp and Leguizamo — fuse salsa, gospel, hip-hop, funk and merengue, as well as some flamenco and paso doble for the Spaniards.
+The choreography is by Mayte Natalio.

 Like “Latin History for Morons,” Leguizamo’s last one-man play on Broadway, “Kiss My Aztec!” is a hilarious celebration of Hispanic and Latin culture.
 But unlike the others, it is his first full-scale musical and the comedian stays behind the scenes this time around.